-• Promoting the role of the Democratic Services Committee
+Promoting the role of the Democratic Services Committee

-- To act as an ambassador for the DS committee, facilitating understanding of the role - To act within technical, legal and procedural requirements to oversee the functions of the committee fairly and correctly - To ensure thoroughness and objectivity in the committee, receiving and responding to professional advice in the conduct of meetings. - Internal governance, ethical standards and relationships - To develop the standing and integrity of the committee and its decision making - To understand the respective roles of members, officers and external parties operating within the Democratic services committee's area of responsibility - To promote and support good governance by the Council.
+- To act as an ambassador for the DS committee, facilitating understanding of the role - To act within technical, legal and procedural requirements to oversee the functions of the committee fairly and correctly - To ensure thoroughness and objectivity in the committee, receiving and responding to professional advice in the conduct of meetings.

+- To develop the standing and integrity of the committee and its decision making - To understand the respective roles of members, officers and external parties operating within the Democratic services committee's area of responsibility - To promote and support good governance by the Council.